renaism/vidro/README.md

-# vidro-compose
+# vidro
-Docker compose files for various services used on my homelab.
+Blueprints and configs for various services on my homelab.